Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 How does all this connect to Warrior’s portrayal of racism?

 Though the show is a self-proclaimed martial arts fantasy, it depicts many of the situations and climate of 1870s San Francisco.
-One of those issues being the hustle to get jobs.
+One of those issues is the hustle to get jobs.
 Because there were more people than jobs, some were going to lose out to others.
 While physical differences definitely played a part in the prejudice of many people, the show makes it clear that the Irish union’s primary issue with the Chinese was the lack of jobs their employment was creating for the Irish and their own families.

 There’s a pivotal confrontation between Ah Sahm and Leary this season where the two men, now leaders in their respective communities, have a verbal sparring match.
-Leary saying that the Chinese don’t belong in America, nor will they ever be Americans.
+Leary says that the Chinese don’t belong in America, nor will they ever be Americans.
 Sahm counters, however, that Leary is being a hypocrite because, since businesses are not hiring Irish, maybe it's they who don’t belong.
 He asks why doesn’t he confront his fellow ‘Americans’ as to why that is.
 This clearly pisses off Leary and the two leaders almost come to blows before Leary thinks better of it.

 Don’t get it twisted, people who were racist just because of looks definitely existed and Warrior depicts this as well.
 But it existed alongside this other form of racism that, if circumstances were different and society had more economic opportunities, perhaps there may have been a better chance of mutual respect and co-existence, even if not exactly friends.